 Budapest, Hungary – There are many ways to determine the most consequential and decisive events of the past year.
-One of them is simply to look at the most trending Google search terms over the past 12 months.
+One of them is simply to look at the most top Google searches and trending search engine terms in Central Europe over the past 12 months.

 According to Google’s annual report, these were the top and most popular search terms in Poland, Hungary, Slovakia and the Czech Republic in 2019.

 1. Local elections – Although Prime Minister Viktor Orban’s Fidesz party came out on top nation-wide in October’s municipal elections, the ballot also marked strong gains for the opposition, which conquered the mayoral seat of Budapest and other large countryside cities following a campaign mired in controversies, personal attacks and sex-tape scandals.

 2. Andy Vajna – Hungarian-American film producer Andy Vajna – responsible for bringing to screens worldwide franchises like The Terminator, Die Hard or Rambo – passed away last January at the age of 74.
 Appointed at the helm of the National Film Fund, Vajna was one of the main architect’s of Hungary’s film industry rebirth in recent years.

 3. Notre Dame – Pictures from the fire at the Notre-Dame de Paris cathedral in April circulated all around the world, and Hungary was no exception.
 Dozens of Hungarian cities sent donations to Paris to repay a 140-year-old favour, when France was among the majors donors to fund the restoration of the city of Szeged, almost entirely destroyed by a devastating flood in 1879. top google searches europe